Deathraymind/obsidian/pages/Java Notes.md

 			- This will also result in a 3 as their are two integers within the double
 		- ```
 		     int result = (double)10 / (double)3;
 		  ```
+			- This will result in 3.33333 as its a variable double contain two doubles in an expression
+- Expression
+	- A equations resulting in